ab25cq/comelang/README.md

 1. It is compatible with C language.
 The C preprocessor also works.

-2. The default heap system is using Incremetal GC.
+2. The default heap system is using Boehm GC.

 3. It has Generics, Method Generics, inline function, debug info (-g option), and lambda.